Back to: LINQ Tutorial For Beginners and Professionals

 using System; using System.Collections.Generic; using System.Linq; namespace LINQDemo { class Program { static void Main(string[] args) { //Method Syntax var MS = Student.GetAllStudents() .Where(std => std.Branch.ToUpper() == "CSE") .OrderBy(x => x.FirstName).ToList(); //Query Syntax var QS = (from std in Student.GetAllStudents() where std.Branch.ToUpper() == "CSE" orderby std.FirstName select std); foreach (var student in QS) { Console.WriteLine(" Branch: " + student.Branch + ", Name :" + student.FirstName + " " + student.LastName ); } Console.ReadKey(); } } }

-In the next article, I am going to discuss how to sort the data in descending order by using the OrderByDescending method in C# with some examples.
-Here, in this article, I try to explain the need and use of the Linq OrderBy Method in C# with different types of examples.
-I hope you enjoy this article.
+In the next article, I am going to discuss how to sort the data in descending order by using the LINQ OrderByDescending Method in C# with Examples.
+Here, in this article, I try to explain the need and use of the LINQ OrderBy Method in C# with Examples.
+I hope you enjoy this OrderBy Method in C# article.